Asduveneck/Useful_shells_configs_bootstraps/Project_skeletons/Node_React_JS_eslint_prettier/README.md

 # Node React Eslint Prettier

 This skeleton was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-This readme has been updated to accomodate new features/scripts.
+This readme has been updated to accomodate new features/scripts (eslint and prettier).

-New features are specifying ESLINT and Prettier with settings I like to use.
+When starting this project, make sure to update this README, `package.json` and run: `npm install` to install the dependencies.

 ## Available Scripts